 Essentially, having multiple displays means you do not need to flit between applications on one screen anymore.
 For example, you can fix your email client to your laptop’s native display and run Photoshop on a bigger external monitor.

-In this article, we explain how to get your laptop hooked up to your external monitor, and then how to configure it to work in the way you want.
+In this article, we are going to explain how to get your laptop hooked up to your external monitor, and then how to configure it to work in the way you want.
 There is also advice on finding the right adapter if your connections do not match.

 Connecting your laptop to an external monitor is quite simple and requires just a few steps.
 Moreover, purchasing a second monitor is now a very affordable option with prices as low as ₹5,000 for a 20″+ monitor.